WeblateOrg/weblate/docs/faq.rst

 .. _translations-update:

-Why does Weblate still shows old translation strings when I've updated the template?
+Why does Weblate still show old translation strings when I've updated the template?
 ------------------------------------------------------------------------------------

 Weblate does not try to manipulate with the translation files in any other way than allowing translators to translate.
-So it also does not update the translatable files when the template or source code has been changed.
+So it also does not update the translatable files when the template or source code have been changed.
 You simply have to do this manually and push changes to the repository, Weblate will then pick up the changes automatically.

 .. note::

-    It is usually good idea to merge changed done in Weblate before updating translation files as otherwise you will usually end up with some conflicts to merge.
+    It is usually a good idea to merge changes done in Weblate before updating translation files, as otherwise you will usually end up with some conflicts to merge.

 For example with Gettext PO files, you can update the translation files using